AirtimeUX/airtime-playbook/airtime-playbook/docs/continuous_consent.md

 ## Using an Invitee Question in Calendly

-This is a barebones and straightforward approach consisting of only free steps:
+This is a barebones and straightforward approach consisting of only three steps:

 1. **Upload your consent form to a publicly accessible link.** A public PDF in google drive will do.
 2. **Create a shortened link to the form.** This improves readability and gets around the character limit for Calendly questions.
 You can use a link shortener service like [bit.ly](https://www.bitly.com){target=_blank}.